 However, without mitigation, the proposed investigations could still result in an impact, either directly or through habitat modifications, on the western pond turtle.
 Implementation of MM Gen-1 will require a biologist to assess the proposed investigation locations at least one week prior to mobilization.
-In addition, to ensure that impacts to western pond turtle would be further avoided and minimized, implementation of measures intended to protect potential wetlands and waters, giant garter snake and red-legged frogs (MMs Bio-1 through Bio-3, Bio-6, and Bio-7)) would also provide protection for the western pond turtle.
+In addition, to ensure that impacts to western pond turtle would be further avoided and minimized, implementation of measures intended to protect potential wetlands and waters, giant garter snake and red-legged frogs (MMs Bio-1 through Bio-3, Bio-6, and Bio-7) would also provide protection for the western pond turtle.
 If the proposed investigations still cannot avoid impacts to western pond turtle, the Authority would implement MM Gen-2.
 Therefore, impacts on western pond turtle would be less than significant with mitigation incorporated.

 Special-status Amphibians: As noted in the Project Description, test pits and quarry study trenches would be backfilled and returned to pre-investigation conditions by the end of each workday.
 Fault study trenches may remain open multiple days, but would be temporarily covered with heavy duty plywood sheets (3/4 inch or thicker sheets) at the end of each workday so that no wildlife could access the trench and potentially be hurt or become trapped.
+The plywood would be tightly covered to prevent smaller wildlife from crawling under the plywood and becoming trapped in the trench, as small gaps between the surface of the ground and the plywood can resemble naturally occurring refugia and attract small animals.
 Biological monitors would clear area prior to work proceeding the following day and be present during removal of the plywood sheets.